 Meet the Co-Chairs.

 Neal Connors received his BS in Biology from Norwich University and his PhD in Microbiology from the Ohio State University.
-He is currently the Assistant Director of the Research Institute for Scientists Emeriti at Drew University, responsible for curriculum and student development.
+He is currently a RISE Associate at Research Institute for Scientists Emeriti at Drew University.
 He is also the owner/president of Phoenix BioConsulting, LLC serving companies that develop and produce bioprocess-derived products.

 Previously, Neal was a member of the Bioprocess R&D department at Merck & Co and rose to the level of Senior Investigator.
 During his two decades at Merck, Neal was involved with a diverse project portfolio including fermentation and strain improvement to produce bioactive natural products, monoclonal antibody and therapeutic protein production using mammalian cell, yeast, and bacterial expression systems, biocatalysis for production of chiral intermediates, and fermentation of pathogenic bacteria for polysaccharide vaccines.
 He was a member of the team involved in developing the bioprocess and commercializing CANCIDAS®, a first-in-class natural product antifungal antibiotic.
 In addition, Neal was a Founder and CTO of Kalion, Inc., an industrial biotech start-up looking to commercialize bioprocess-produced glucaric acid and 3-hydroxybutyrolactone, two platform chemicals on the Department of Energy’s list of Top Value Added Chemicals from Biomass.